devopology/metrics-exposition-plugin/javaagent/README.md

-# javaagfent
+# javaagent

-Code to implement the Java agent
+Code to implement the javaagent

-External dependencies allowed
+No external dependencies allowed